-We believe that Dr. Jack Hyles had a perfect answer as to why his schools were not accredited.
-We here at Independent Baptist Online College feel this best explains why IBOC is NOT an accredited college!
+On the subject of accreditation, we believe that Dr. Jack Hyles had a perfect answer as to why Christian schools should not be accredited.

 “Dr. Hyles, is your school accredited?”